Fsu0413/QtCompile/content/Miscellaneous/Histories.en.md

 weight: 4
 ---

+## {{% date 2024 2 17 %}}
+Update Qt 6.6.2.
+Apply patches of CVE-2024-25580 for all LTS Qt versions.
+Restored Android API Level since the updated API level makes programs using this Qt unable to be installed in lower version of Android.

+Remove builds of llvm-mingw 15.0.0 on Windows.

+## {{% date 2024 2 7 %}}
+Update Qt 5.15 & 6.2.7 & 6.5.3 Android version with updated API level.
+Update OpenSSL to 3.0.13.

 ## {{% date 2023 12 25 %}}
 Update Qt 5.15.12 & 6.2.7 with existing patches.
 Apply patches of CVE-2023-51714 ~~which is not yet announced by tQtC~~ for all LTS Qt versions.